sundeepbassi/supershop_v1/README.md

 ## Goals

-- To promote good dog and animal welfare.

-- To grow a sense of community for dog lovers.

 - To enable dog owners to have a good experience in visiting the site and in returning to it.